troshujin/FastAPI-Template/README.md

 ## Run in docker

-Create an `.env` file.
+Create an `.env` file in the root folder.
 Include the values found in the `env.example` files.

 To run the project:
 ```cmd